Council Bluffs, Iowa: 1844–1851: Mormon community of Kanesville

 In 1844, the Stephens-Townsend-Murphy Party crossed the Missouri River here, on their way to blaze a new path into California across the Sierra Nevada Mountains.
-Beginning in 1846 there was a large influx of Latter-day Saints into the area, although in the winter of 1847–1848 most Latter-day Saints crossed to the Nebraska side of the Missouri River.
-Initially, the area was called "Miller's Hollow", after Henry W. Miller, who would be the first member of the Iowa State Legislature from the area.
+Beginning in 1846, a large influx of Latter-day Saints entered the area, although in the winter of 1847–1848 most Latter-day Saints crossed to the Nebraska side of the Missouri River.
+Initially, the area was called "Miller's Hollow", after Henry W. Miller; a settler, he was the first member of the Iowa State Legislature to be from this area.
 Miller also was the foreman for the construction of the Kanesville Tabernacle.

-By 1848, the town had become known as Kanesville, named for benefactor Thomas L. Kane who had helped negotiate federal permission in Washington, D.C. for the Mormons to use Indian land along the Missouri as their winter encampment of 1846–47.
-Built next to or at Caldwell's Camp, Kanesville became the main outfitting point for the Mormon Exodus to Utah; it is the recognized head end of the Mormon Trail.
+By 1848, the town had become known as Kanesville, named for benefactor Thomas L. Kane.
+He had helped negotiate federal permission in Washington, D.C. for the Mormons to use Indian land along the Missouri as their winter encampment of 1846–47.
+Built next to or at Caldwell's Camp, Kanesville became the main outfitting point for the Mormon Exodus to Utah; it is the recognized head of the Mormon Trail.

 Edwin Carter, who would become a noted naturalist in Colorado, worked here from 1848 to 1859 in a dry goods store.
 He helped supply Mormon wagon trains.

 Settlers who departed west from Kanesville into the sparsely settled, unorganized parts of the Territory of Missouri traveled to the Oregon Country and the newly conquered California Territory.
 They traversed the (eventual) Nebraska Territory traveling in wagon trains along the much-storied Oregon, Mormon, or California Trails into the newly expanded United States western lands.

 After the first large organized wagon trains left Missouri in 1841, the annual migration waves began in earnest by the spring of 1843.
-They built up thereafter, with the opening of the Mormon Trail (1846) and peaked in the later 1860s, when news of the progress of railroads had a braking effect on the number of travelers.
+They built up thereafter, with the opening of the Mormon Trail (1846) and peaked in the later 1860s.
+After that, news of the progress of railroads constructed across the west reduced the number of travelers who endured the wagon trains.

 By the 1860s, virtually all migration wagon trains passed near the town now named Council Bluffs.
 The wagon train trails became less important with the advent of the first complete transcontinental railway in 1869, but while trail use diminished after that, their use continued on at lesser rates until late in the nineteenth century.